 How to Prepare the Ground Using a Rototiller

 Getting rid of your old material will require either a flat shovel or a rototiller.
-Rototillers can generally be rented for about $60 per 24 hour period, depending on the vendor.
+Rototillers can generally be rented for about $60 per 24-hour period, depending on the vendor.
 They're gas-powered and are easy to operate.
 You can generally rent them anywhere that machinery is rented.

 A rototiller will allow you to loosen up 3-6 inches of topsoil where your new sod is going to be laid.
 However, be advised: Rototilling can be a pain because it churns up all the soil, planting fresh weed seeds into the soil.
 To prevent new weeds from growing, add a pre-emergent weed killer to your soil, which can be bought at any Home Depot or Lowes.
-It won't hurt your new sod but will keep any weed seeds from developing in your newly tilled soil.
+It won't hurt your new sod, but it will keep any weed seeds from developing in your newly tilled soil.

 Now that your soil is clear and ready to go, you'll want to level it and add your fertilizers, which are also called amendments.
 Amending your soil may or may not involve adding sands and gypsum to create the right soil environment for a lawn.

 Recommended amendments change from region to region.
-If you're in an area with high clay content, you'll either want to add lots of new topsoil on top of the clay, or mix in gypsum and sand to the existing soil to keep the clay from solidifying again.
+If you're in an area with high clay content, you'll either want to add lots of new topsoil on top of the clay or mix in gypsum and sand to the existing soil to keep the clay from solidifying again.
 We'll go over that a bit more in the video.

-Generally, the people at your local Home Depot or Lowes garden center will be able to recommend the proper amendments for your region and soil type.
+Generally, the people at your local Home Depot or Lowe's garden center will be able to recommend the proper amendments for your region and soil type.
 Watch the video below for the full explanation of how to amend and level your soil.

-Amending and Leveling Your Soil
+Video Tutorial: Amending and Leveling Your Soil

 Step 3.
-Installing Sprinklers
+Install Sprinklers

 In order to get all the sprinklers to the height you want, unscrew your riser from the pipe and cut off as many sections as it takes to get the right height.
 Do that to all of your sprinklers.
 After this, you'll be ready to order your sod.

 Step 4.
-Laying Sod
+Lay the Sod

 At this point, you should have your soil completely prepared and leveled and your sprinkler system installed.
 Now comes time to purchase and/or lay your sod.